Usage in Docker and AWS

 In the AWS Management Console, create a new ECS cluster configured for Fargate.
 This provides the orchestration needed to run your containerized application.Define a task definition:

-Create a task definition that specifies:- The container image (from your ECR repository)
+Create a task definition that specifies:- Container image (from your ECR repository)

 Deploy a service: